neiljp/NEILBot/README.md

 ## History

-What is now NELIBot was originally developed to allow easy online interaction with a ESP8266-based project during a weekend hackathon at [57North Hacklab](https://57north.org.uk).
+What is now NEILBot was originally developed to allow easy online interaction with a ESP8266-based project during a weekend hackathon at [57North Hacklab](https://57north.org.uk).
 Other Lua ESP8266 IRC-bot code existed/exists, but appeared customised, limited, or primarily proof of